 Missouri has a law known as the "Pure Comparative Fault Rule," which allows a victim of a car accident to recover compensation for their injuries, even if they are 99% responsible for the accident.
 The amount of compensation the individual may receive is determined by the percentage of fault they played in the accident.

-Contact us right away for legal assistance.
+Contact us right away for legal assistance from our St. Charles County auto accident attorneys.
 Free consultation - don't wait until it's too late!